Arild Huitfeldt: Life

-Huitfeldt was born into an aristocratic family from Scania, part of the Kingdom of Denmark at the time.
+Huitfeldt was born on 11 September 1546, into an aristocratic family from Scania, part of the Kingdom of Denmark at the time.
 He was partly educated in Germany and France, made his career as a state official and was, from 1573 to 1580, First Secretary to the Danish Chancellery, the King's central administrative organ.
-From 1583 to his death he was also superintendent at Herlufsholm School, the first Danish boarding school.
-In 1586 he achieved his highest appointment, becoming Rigskansler (Chancellor of the Realm, the very approximate equivalent to a modern Minister of Justice), until shortly before his death.
+From 1583, he was also superintendent at Herlufsholm School, the first Danish boarding school.
+In 1586, he achieved his highest appointment, becoming Rigskansler (Chancellor of the Realm, the very approximate equivalent to a modern Minister of Justice), until shortly before his death.
 Huitfeldt also owned several manor estates and handled a number of diplomatic assignments.
 As a politician and as an official he appears to have been studious, conservative, and sociable, avoiding overt clashes with his colleagues.

-In September 1597 Huitfeldt and Christian Barnekow were ambassadors in London and lodged in Fenchurch Street in the house of Alderman Houghton or the Customer Master Smith.
+In September 1597, Huitfeldt and Christian Barnekow were ambassadors in London and lodged in Fenchurch Street in the house of Alderman Houghton or the Customer Master Smith.
 Their mission concerned the Sound tolls.
 They returned the insignia of the Order of Garter that had belonged to Frederick II of Denmark.
 Queen Elizabeth made a joke at their expense on her birthday.
 After their audiences in London they came to Scotland.